TheHack-Focus/Design/Fabric/API.md

 - Media Type (`type`) should be one of `Images`, `Videos` or `LinkCards`.
 - **Location** must present.
 Otherwise the card will be ignored.

+### Post a card

+- Endpoint: `/Stream/Add`
+- Method: POST

+Post a card, but `timeStamp` and `publisher` are not required.

+#### Return

+- HTTP 200 (OK) will be returned upon successful requests.
+A JSON array of cards will be included in the body.
+Failed responses will return HTTP 400/401/404/451/500 accordingly.
+For the sake of documentation, an example response for a failed request is shown below.

+    HTTP/1.1 400 Bad Request
+    ...
+    ...
+    ...

+    {
+        "message": "Invalid request, location is missing"
+    }

+### Get card stream

+- Endpoint: `/Stream/Live`
+- Method: GET

+#### Required Parameters

+- Latitude: `lat` (in decimal degrees)
+- Longtitude: `lon` (in decimal degrees)
+- Radius: `radius` (in meters)

+#### Optional Parameters

+- Epoch: `epoch` (send ISO format time stamp) to retrieve more cards.